How To Tie A Bowline On A Bight Knot

 Like the regular Bowline Knot, this practical knot is one of the most popular knots to learn.
 It’s relatively easy to master, satisfying to execute, and incredibly useful.

-A Bowline On A Bight Knot can be used to create a Bosun’s Chair.
-A Bosun’s Chair is a makeshift safety harness that can be used to transport injured people.
-It can also be used as a rudimentary safety harness for performing work at height.
-A person can place both legs through the loop and hold on to the standing end of the rope.
-Alternatively, a person can place each thigh through each loop for a more secure hold.
+A Bowline On A Bight Knot can be used to create a Bosun’s Chair for emergency or rescue situations.
+A Bosun’s Chair is a makeshift safety harness that can be used to transport injured people or a makeshift safety harness for performing work at height.

 How To Tie A Bowline On A Bight Knot